ymoch/preacher/docs/user/advanced-usage.rst

     cases:
       - ...

-See :doc:`context` to find available context.
+See :doc:`../reference/context` to find available context.

 .. _ignore-cases: